The EUMETSAT matrix organisation captures all the expertise required to deliver programmes agreed by the Council.

 EUMETSAT is a user-governed operational organisation formed in 1986, which serves the needs of its member states.

 EUMETSAT’s vision is to be the leading user-driven operational agency in Europe for Earth observation satellite programmes that fulfil the objectives of its Convention.

 The Council is the supreme decision-making body of EUMETSAT to which the Director-General reports, as the Chief Executive Officer.

-The EUMETSAT programmes and activities are implemented by the Secretariat under the responsibility of the Director-General.
+The EUMETSAT programmes and activities are implemented by the Management Board under the responsibility of the Director-General.